Kraftbar/linux-essentials/config&docs/readme.md

 Repeated presses of one arrow run a 3-step cycle.
 Super+Left gives floating -> left half -> right half -> floating; Super+Up from a half gives quarter -> floating.
+The cycle stays in whichever row the window is in, so from a top-left quarter Super+Left runs top-left -> top-right -> floating -> top-left rather than dropping back to full-height halves.
+A vertical arrow moves between rows.
 The arrow pointing back at the half a quarter came from returns to it, so Super+Up then Super+Down is reversible.
 Super+Up maximizes from floating and Super+Down restores from maximized.